 4. Put food in a bag and have people guess what it is.
 Eyeballs=skinned grapes, Intestines=spaghetti, Brains= scrambled eggs, etc.

 Those are a few of my tips.
-I would love to hear what you do to get creative on Halloween and what are your frugal Halloween party tips.
+I would love to hear what you do to get creative on Halloween and how you have thrown an epic Halloween party on a budget.